camillecoding/Credit_Risk_Analysis/README.md

 <img width="733" alt="Screen Shot 2022-04-09 at 11 33 47 AM" src="https://user-images.githubusercontent.com/95657458/162580810-437e5f45-8188-4aa8-835b-5add9a2e109d.png">

 ### Summary ###
 While precision is important, the sensitivity of the tests in crucial, as this metric can indicate whether the test is generating too many false positives and negatives.
+The test with the highest sensitivity was the Easy Ensemble Classifier, so this is my recommended method to evaluate credit risk.
+Undersampling and SMOTEENN generated the lowest confidence with 55% and 58% sensitivity respectively, so these methods should be avoided.